yashyp12/yashyp12/README.md

-I'm a   student with a passion for web development and a keen interest in exploring new technologies.
-Currently honing my skills in creating robust and user-friendly web applications, I've already had the opportunity to work on diverse projects.
+Highly motivated and detail-oriented Software Engineer with a passion for cutting-edge technologies and a commitment to delivering exceptional results.
+Possesses excellent communication and collaboration skills, coupled with a strong foundation in programming languages and development principles.
+Continuously seeks opportunities to learn and adapt to the latest advancements, particularly in AI, to drive innovation and productivity.

 ## 🚀 What I do:

 - **Web Development**: Proficient in HTML, CSS, JavaScript, and Bootstrap for crafting intuitive and responsive interfaces.

-- **Backend Magic**: Leveraging the power of Python and Django to build scalable and efficient backend systems.
+- **Backend Magic**: Leveraging the power of Python, Java and Django to build scalable and efficient backend systems.

 - **Crypto Enthusiast**: Created a crypto website with live price fetching using Bootstrap, Python Django, and integrated a chatbot for an enhanced user experience.

-- **Multi-Linguist Coder**: Comfortable with languages like C++, Python, and SQL database.
+- **Multi-Linguist Coder**: Comfortable with languages like C++, Python, and SQL database , JAVA

 ## 🌱 Currently Learning: